 Michelle is a veteran with expertise in thought leadership, corporate reputation, crisis communications, media relations, community relations, event planning and brand positioning.
 She leads day-to-day operations for the Dallas office, and provides ongoing strategic counsel to its roster of clients.
 Before joining Allison+Partners, Michelle was the vice president of client services at Pierpont Communications, overseeing work for such clients as Enel Green Power North America, Emirates Airline, the Dallas Holocaust Museum and BankFinancial.
 She also served on the firm's strategic planning and growth steering committees.
 Prior to Pierpont, Michelle was a director in Burson-Marsteller’s Public Affairs practice, where she served as the day-to-day client lead for Shell Oil Company, NRG/Reliant Energy, the State of Texas Voter Education Program (HAVA), the City of Dallas "Save Dallas Water" conservation campaign and T.D.
 Jakes MegaFest in Dallas.
 Michelle graduated from Texas Tech University with a Bachelor of Arts in Public Relations.

 Dallas-Fort Worth Metroplex is one of the top international business centers in the United States.
 Home to the second largest concentration of Fortune 500 companies, the city's economy spans numerous industries, including the banking, telecommunications, technology, energy, healthcare and transportation sectors.
-Located in the historic West End, our Dallas office has a unique view of how the city is constantly evolving.
+Located in the Uptown area, our Dallas office is in the middle of the city's vibrant business and entertainment district.
 We work with organizations and companies of all sizes and have expertise in public affairs, technology, consumer marketing, healthcare, energy, consumer brands and nonprofits.